mum and baby

 When babies are being cared for on a postnatal ward neonatal unit, parents can be asked to wear a mask when entering and moving around the unit.
 However, providing that they are asymptomatic, steps should be taken to enable them to interact with their babies without wearing a mask.

 Early attachment between the mother (and/or other parent) and baby is critically important for the baby’s wellbeing and development.
 It is important to support new mothers to keep their babies close to them so that they can respond instinctively through gazing, stroking and talking.
-Infant cues such as smiling, crying or other facial expressions are powerful motivators of maternal behaviour, helping the mother to communicate and form attachments with her baby.
-In response, the baby learns to recognise his mother’s face, posture, tone of voice and to form a secure attachment.
+Infant cues such as smiling, crying or other facial expressions are powerful motivators of maternal behaviour, helping the mother to communicate and form attachments with the baby.
+In response, the baby learns to recognise the mother’s face, posture, tone of voice and to form a secure attachment.
 The baby’s brain grows rapidly from birth and at one year will have developed 70 per cent of its ‘wiring’ for the future and 90 per cent by age three.
 The development of positive neural pathways is significantly impacted by early parent-infant relationships.

 Yes.
 All pregnant women and new mothers, including breastfeeding mothers, are advised to be vaccinated against Covid-19 as part of the mass vaccination programme.